Du Pain et des Idées

 An Di An Di, 9 Rue du Liban, 75020 Paris, France

 Here’s the kind of place you go when you crave a sunny vacation without leaving the city: Brazil and Japan united in a brightly painted space.
 Why those two?
 Well, it turns out São Paulo has one of the largest Japanese populations outside of Japan.
 There’s a range of tapas, with Brazilian inspiration and Japanese seasoning, but you can just as easily come for the drinks and be happy.
 The staff is good at helping you choose something.

-BTW: Try the coxinhas de frango (Brazilian chicken croquettes with okra) and pastéis de carne seca (like an empanada with beef and cheese).
+BTW: Try the coxinhas de frango (Brazilian chicken croquettes with okra).

 Uma Nota, 86 Rue Réaumur, 75002 Paris, France